tbang618/CC24/RustNotes/Rustlings3.md

 In this exercise, a partial move occurs from `Point y` to `Point p` during the *destructuring* in the match arm `Some(p) => ...` of match-case.
 The parent variable `y` holds a compound data type (`Point`), so it cannot be moved "as a whole" to `p`.
 Instead, what is happening is that the child variables `y.x` and `y.y` are being moved to ownership by `p.x` and `p.y`.

 We want to use `Point y` later, so we want to let `p` borrow the values from `y` in the match-arm.
 There are two problems:
-1. Match-cases are by default move ownership (also described as *consuming*).
+1. Match-cases by default move ownership (also described as *consuming*).
 2. The match case is *destructuring*, which is an instance of *pattern matching*.

 We can't use `&p` in the match-arm because that means we expect to pattern a match against a *reference* to a `Point` object; instead we just want to match to a `Point` object but not move its ownership.
 A subtle point and confusing, I know!